 You’re looking for an experience of the holy.

+One that is strong enough to lean on, deep enough to question, and challenging enough to change you.
 If you’re not sure what you believe, rest assured that neither are we.
-We place practice before belief, trusting that the practice of eating, praying, and singing together that moves us deeper into faith.
+We place practice before belief, trusting that eating, praying and singing together moves us deeper into faith.
 Instead of trying to figure out what we believe, we’re trying to live what we practice.

-Julia Stroud, Community Coordinator
+Debbie Holloway, Community Coordinator

-Sarah McCaslin, Waffle Church Minister
+Hallie Stotler, Waffle Church Minister

 St. Lydia’s is guided by a Leadership Table which, directed by the Holy Spirit, reads the spiritual compass of the community, measures the bearings of all that has come before, and takes soundings of what lies beneath.
 Currently, our Table Leaders are: